 - Don’t give him or her any money — Even if your child is asking you for money to help cover debts or to pay for essentials, don’t give in.

 - Try attending some of the AA meetings New Brunswick or any city provides.

 It is important to remember that if at first, you don’t succeed in persuading your child to seek rehab treatment straight away, never give in to your child’s demands.
 Enablement is never going to be the key to success.
 Keep encouraging your child to get professional help and, eventually, he or she may begin to consider it and act.

 Getting Family Addiction Treatment

-SOBA College Recovery Addiction Treatment Center involves the whole family whenever possible in its customized approach to rehab.
+SOBA College Recovery Addiction Treatment Center involves the whole family whenever possible in its substance abuse treatment counseling for young adults.
 By encouraging a positive family support network for the addicted person, it is possible to give your child the best chance of long-term recovery surrounded by the right positive attitude.

 SOBA treats the underlying causes of addiction.
 We provide a dual-pronged approach that helps young people to face the challenges of life.
 We eliminate the crutch of alcohol or drugs to cope.